Apple’s 2021 chip strategy will create a massively parallel universe

 Apple’s GPU strategy appears to be similar to Nvidia’s, which has multiplied the number of processing cores in its graphics cards to meet the needs of demanding gamers and imaging professionals.
 But while Nvidia is now shipping graphics cards with over 10,000 graphics cores and Tensor AI cores, demanding up to 750 watts of total system power, Apple’s greatest ambition in graphics is around 1/100 that, assuming it actually releases a 128-core GPU for professional applications in 2021.
 Even if it does, Nvidia will remain safely ahead of the curve, and probably for the foreseeable future.
 Moreover, Nvidia holds the keys to the ARM architecture Apple is relying upon for its own chips, though Apple creates its own CPU and GPU cores riffing on ARM technologies, rather than relying on off-the-shelf ARM chip designs.

 Putting everything together, the key takeaway from all of these developments is that we’re about to see an explosion in the number of Apple processors everywhere — and for the first time, not just in consumer applications.
-Once Apple Silicon makes its way into data centers, each Mac will be fueled by multiple Apple CPU, GPU, and AI cores, each rack could hold multiple Macs, and each server farm will be able to handle many multiples of prior workloads, powering everything from B2B apps to enterprise data warehousing and cloud gaming.
-It’s unclear at this stage whether AMD, Nvidia, and Intel see Apple’s growth as an existential threat or merely one to be managed through traditional annual competitive improvements, but it’s obvious that the future of processing will be even more massively parallel than it is today, and that Apple is building its own universe to capture as many data centers, developers, and dollars as it can for itself.
+Once Apple Silicon makes its way into datacenters, each Mac will be fueled by multiple Apple CPU, GPU, and AI cores; each rack could hold multiple Macs; and each server farm will be able to handle many multiples of prior workloads, powering everything from B2B apps to enterprise data warehousing and cloud gaming.
+It’s unclear at this stage whether AMD, Nvidia, and Intel see Apple’s growth as an existential threat or merely one to be managed through traditional annual competitive improvements, but it’s obvious that the future of processing will be even more massively parallel than it is today, and that Apple is building its own universe to capture as many datacenters, developers, and dollars as it can for itself.